Call List

 The customer record must be active (not archived).
 Archived customers are permanently excluded from all call lists.

-3. Has house call history
+3. House call history

 4. Due for a visit (cohort date check)